VEERARAGAVAN7/VSD_SoC_TapeOut_Week7/week7_notes.md

 - **Red regions** indicate areas with higher cell density, approaching 100%.
 - **Green and blue regions** indicate moderate to low cell density.
-- The highlighted row (`ROW_343`) displays details such as origin coordinates, site count, site spacing, and bounding box dimensions.
+- The highlighted instance (`place383`) displays details such as origin coordinates, site count, site spacing, and bounding box dimensions.

 ❗**Note:** In the floorplan stage, you do not see any placement density heat maps because standard cells have not yet been placed.
 The heat map will only appear after the placement step.